-Originally from medieval Hungary, where it used to be a dish of the herdsmen “gulyas” (from which goulash inherited its name), the famous stew later spread into North, Central and Eastern Europe cooking pots and slowly became a very famous dish all over the world.
+Originally from medieval Hungary, where it used to be a dish of the herdsmen “gulyas” (from which goulash inherited its name), the famous stew later spread into North, Central and Eastern European cooking pots and slowly became a very famous dish all over the world.

-The stories reveal that the shepherds in the ninth century, before moving forward with their animals, prepared a stock of food, made from slowly cooked pieces of meat, onions and spices.
-When the liquid of a cooked stew was absorbed, the dish was dried in the sun for the shepherds to be able to carry it in sheep’s stomachs bags.
+The stories reveal that the shepherds in the ninth century, before moving forward with their animals, prepared a stock of food made from slowly cooked pieces of meat, onions and spices.
+When the liquid of a cooked stew was absorbed, the dish was dried in the sun for the shepherds to be able to carry it in sheep’s stomach bags.
 When the herdsmen feasted again, the addition of water to the dried dish transformed it once more into a tasty goulash or beef soup.

-It was only later, in the 16th century, when paprika arrived from the Ottoman empire to these places and was added to the famous stew.
+It was only later, in the 16th century, when paprika arrived from the Ottoman Empire to these places and was added to the famous stew.